In the Modern Era, Iron Sights Aren’t Marksmanship Fundamentals

 I didn’t think I was acting that way, of course.
 But I was.
-It was dumb.

-Iron Sights are Not Fundamentals
+Iron Sights are a Skill, Not a Fundamental

 “Start them with the fundamentals, and then work them up to red dots and other optics.”